 Jeremy Boggs:3D Printing, Electronics, Programming, Digital Humanities

-- Sparkfun Arduino kits, with Arduino UNO boards and an assortment of Arduino shields.
+- Sparkfun Arduino kits, with Arduino UNO and 101 boards and an assortment of Arduino shields.

 Textiles & Wearables